-The set also has a tradition of senior members becoming judges with a number currently serving in the High Court in London: The Rt.
-Hon.
-Lord Justice Gross P.C., The Rt.
-Hon.
-Lord Justice Hamblen P.C., The Rt.
+The set also has a tradition of senior members becoming judges with a number currently serving in the senior courts in London: The Rt Hon Lord Justice Hamblen, The Rt.
 Hon.
 Lord Justice Males, The Hon.
 Mr Justice Andrew Baker, and The Hon.
 Mr Justice Stephen Morris.

 - 1930s Set based at 3 Essex Court Sir Henry Willink QC and Sir William McNair QC were members

 - 1950s First became associated with public international law when Sir Arnold McNair and Sir Hersch Lauterpacht became door tenants and were later judges of the International Court of Justice

 - 1960s The dominant position of the set was such that the Lord Chancellor took the unprecedented step of dividing chambers into two

 - 1994 Chambers moved from 3 Essex Court to its current location at 20 Essex Street